vpaza/sops/content/en/docs/terminal/panc/_index.md

 LC is delegated airspace as depicted from surface up to and including 2,500 feet MSL.
-This area is defined as 090 bearing from the ANC ATCT to New Seward Highway, then south along New Seward Highway to a 5.2 nautical mile radius, then clockwise along the 5.2nm radius to the EDF runway 6 localizer, then east along the localizer to a line that extends from Pt McKenzie direct to the Mouth of Fish Creek, then direct to the Northern Lights Blvd railroad bridge, then direct to the intersection of Tudor Road and New Seward Highway, then along New Seward Highway back to the starting point.
+This area is defined as 090 bearing from the ANC ATCT to New Seward Highway, then south along New Seward Highway to a 5.2 nautical mile radius, then clockwise along the 5.2 nm radius to the EDF runway 6 localizer, then east along the localizer to a line that extends from Pt McKenzie direct to the Mouth of Fish Creek, then direct to the Northern Lights Blvd railroad bridge, then direct to the intersection of Tudor Road and New Seward Highway, then along New Seward Highway back to the starting point.